AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 Chunks preferably shouldn't be named.
 If we do end up using [bookdown](https://bookdown.org/yihui/bookdown/) at some point, repetitive chunk names like `import data` will cause havoc.
 Plus its just another thing to have to keep track of.

+#### Code Style

+These analyses follow the [Google R Style Guide](http://web.stanford.edu/class/cs109l/unrestricted/resources/google-style.html) which is based on the tidyverse style guide.

+Snakemake will automatically runs the [r-lib/styler package](https://github.com/r-lib/styler)  on each `.Rmd` file called in the `Snakefile`.
+This will help fix some spacing and formatting issues automatically.

 #### Citation